fcgrolleau/Dynamic-RRT/README.md

  `fig4.R` reproduces Figure 2 of the paper.
 <br><br>

-- The **Shiny** folder includes the code producing our dynamic decision support system.
+- The **Shiny** folder includes the code producing the webapp for our dynamic decision support system.

-It contains the following files and folder.
+It contains the following files and folders.

  `ui.R` for the user interface shiny file.

  `server.R` for the server shiny file.

  `www` a folder that contains the `cress.png` and `uparis.png` logos.

+ `img` a folder that contains screenshots from our webapp.

 ### Sankey diagrams